skythelimitdt/myprojects/README.md

 ### Statistical Analysis: Capomulin Drug Analysis

-**Technology Used:** Jupyter Lab, Python, Matplotlib, Seaborn, Pandas, Numpy, SciPy
+**Tech Stack:** Jupyter Lab, Python, Matplotlib, Seaborn, Pandas, Numpy, SciPy

 - **Statistical Analysis & Visualization:** Analyzed data from an animal study of SCC tumor treatment, generating summary statistics, and visualizations (bar charts, pie charts, box plots) to compare the efficacy of Capomulin against other drug regimens.
 - **Correlation & Regression:** Performed correlation analysis and regression to assess the relationship between treatment and tumor development, providing insights into the performance of Capomulin in comparison to other drugs.